-For all properties with an in-building vault, and for properties where below grade vaults and transformer pads are located such that the customer cannot meet the requirements spelled out above, a City Light Equipment Transportation Agreement (ETA) must be signed by the property owner.
+An ETA is required for all properties with an in-building vault, and for properties where below-grade vaults and transformer pads are located such that the customer cannot meet the requirements spelled out above.
+The City Light Equipment Transportation Agreement (ETA) must be signed by the property owner."